ThisIsKhalid/elite-educators-frontend/README.md

 - **Dashboard:** Interactive dashboard displaying key information and statistics.
 - **Course Management:** Easily create, update, and manage courses.
 - **Student Profiles:** Detailed profiles for each student with performance tracking.
-- **Responsive Design:** A responsive and mobile-friendly interface for a seamless user experience.
+- **Responsive Design:** A responsive and mobile-friendly interface for seamless user experience.
 - **Notifications:** Real-time notifications for important updates and announcements.

 ## Installation